-These Blueberry Whole Wheat Donuts with Chocolate Chips are what Saturday mornings are made of.
-Made with whole wheat flour and packed with blueberries and chocolate, these donuts are a great way to enjoy a slow morning and opt for a gooey slice of goodness.
+This Blueberry Donut Recipe is made with whole wheat flour and packed with blueberries and chocolate.
+Whole wheat donuts are a great way to enjoy a slow morning with delicious flavors.

 - whole wheat flour